 This means that you might lack experience in the new field of work you’re thinking of applying for.
 If so, a functional resume would work because the format is designed for you to showcase your professional and transferable skills or expertise that will benefit the new industry you’re heading towards.

-If you have a fair amount of corporate, professional, or formal work experience that you can talk about, then it’s far more beneficial for you to have a chronological or combination resume.
-This way, those job positions with the responsibilities and upper ranking job titles you’ve had will differentiate you from the rest of the crowd as a knowledgeable veteran who knows what they’re doing.
+Suppose you have a fair amount of corporate, professional, or formal work experience that you can talk about.
+In that case, it’s far more beneficial for you to have a chronological or combination resume.
+This way, those job positions with the responsibilities and upper-ranking job titles you’ve had will differentiate you from the rest of the crowd as a knowledgeable veteran who knows what they’re doing.

-The functional resume that’s in reverse chronological order is most effective when you have gaps in your employment.
+The functional format is in reverse chronological order and is most effective when you have gaps in your employment.
 In order to make up for that, you emphasize your skill sets that are going to be valuable so you can perform better and at a high standard.

 Let’s take a quick look at what a conventional skills-based resume looks like with the following example:

-There are more advantages and disadvantages of using a functional skills-based resume.
+There are more advantages and disadvantages of using a skills-based format.
 It leads nicely into the next point where we’ll take a look at it from the bigger picture perspective…

 Let’s start with the advantages of using a resume focused on your skills: